Chimken123456/MAD24_P02_Team2/README.md

 Alarm plays music and sends a notification
 Allow user to set alarm to ring
 Allow user to cancel alarm
+The alarm checks if the time setted is before the current time, if it is, it will set to the next day.

 Notes (Clive)
 Role: